Facebook pixel Piano | Pepperdine University | Seaver College Skip to main content

 • Please review repertoire requirements below

-4. Two Fine Arts Letters of Recommendations
+4. Two Fine Arts Letters of Recommendation

 Should you like to request a substitution to any portion of the required repertoire, please contact the Fine Arts Recruitment Office at fineartsrecruit@pepperdine.edu.